 But for some reason the ‘Internet’ side of the Miles Davis Business is shoved off to the side – at least right now.

 I have zero info as to what is really going on behind the scenes, but the official website has not been good for a long long time, so it’s not as if this is a new issue.
 Becasue I want it to be so good, so much a true portal for ‘All Things Miles Davis’, that I get over-excited about the situation.

 Miles Davis Online has been around for a lot of years now, and I have worked hard to create a smart, creative web endeavor focused on Miles Davis.

 I can only dream about the possibilities if I had the incredible resources of the Miles Davis Estate, along with the music labels, to produce a truly spectacular ‘official’ website.

-Becasue the official website resides with Sony, there is no ‘voice’ associated with the website.
+Becasue the official website resides with Sony, there is no ‘voice’ associated with the product.
 It is merely an adequate, corporate website for Miles Davis.
 There’s no passion baked in.
 It’s just a basic set-up that’s been outdated for years now.
 They have produced some cool design contests and other interactive projects – but the website overall (usability, design, functionality) is just not where it needs to be.

 I don’t think that’s good enough, not with an iconic, worldwide brand such as Miles Davis.